FredBrave/StegCrackPass/README.md

 # StegCrackPass
 A password cracker for files hidden inside an image.
 This tool uses steghide to work.
+The tool will find the password and extract the hidden file inside the image.
 # Requirements
 steghide
 # Usage